SaiSJoshi/SaiSJoshi/README.md

 <img src="banner.png" alt="Introduction Banner.." style="text-align: center; margin-bottom: 30px;" />

 ## Bio
-I’m currently pursuing MS Bioengineering @University of Pittsburgh.
-I am looking to collaborate on deep learning or machine learning projects related to sound, EEG signals, brain computer interface or any other Bioengineering reseach.
+My current academic endeavor is an MS in Bioengineering at the University of Pittsburgh.
+I'm interested in working with any deep learning or machine learning projects using sound, EEG signals, brain-computer interfaces, or any other bioengineering-related research.
 I am always willing to explore new horizons.

 <br>
 <br>